digilogistist/NEStonia/readme.txt

             * Contact information (e.g., phone number or email, when required for delivery)

         This information is used exclusively for the purpose of processing and delivering your order.
-NEStonia does not sell, lease, or otherwise share customer data with third parties for advertising, profiling, or unrelated commercial purposes.
+The BTTD Group does not sell, lease, or otherwise share customer data with third parties for advertising, profiling, or unrelated commercial purposes.

     b) Use of Third-Party Shipping Providers.